My Story

 How have I spent most of my adult life?

 The next two plus decades were spent teaching New Testament and Greek at Southwestern seminary.
 During that time the enrollment of the seminary topped 5,500 students in the late 80s, thus becoming the largest and one of the most prestigious seminaries in North America.
-By the early 80s my teaching responsibilities in the NT dept. began migrating toward advanced masters level courses and doctoral seminar teaching and supervision.
+By the early 80s, my teaching responsibilities in the NT dept. began migrating toward advanced masters level courses and doctoral seminar teaching and supervision.
 The Greek courses remained the core responsibility at the masters level and year long New Testament Critical Methodology and New Testament History seminars gradually became the teaching focus at the PhD level.
 Also during that time I was asked to assume the responsibility of director of the newly formed Modern Language Studies Program, and I served as its director until 1992 when the seminary added a new professor to assume this responsibility.
 Also, after the first sabbatical leave at the university in Bonn Germany I taught the second year of Theological German in this program in addition to serving as the director of the entire program.
-In my "spare time" I served as interim pastor, revival preacher, fill-in preacher, and Bible conference teacher in numerous churches over Texas, Arkansas, Louisiana, and Oklahoma.
-This involvement in local church ministry helped me orient what I taught in the seminary classroom to where the students would eventually come in ministry after graduation.
+In the early 90s the seminary president asked me to put together a MA seminar called "Computers in Ministry," which I co-taught with the technology director of Robert's Library until my retirement.
+In my "spare time," I served as interim pastor, revival preacher, supply preacher, and Bible conference teacher in numerous churches over Texas, Arkansas, Louisiana, and Oklahoma.
+This involvement in local church ministry helped me to orient what I taught in the seminary classroom to where the students would eventually come in ministry after graduation.
 One of the most delightful extra activities during the years was involvement in professional societies for biblical studies professors.
 This meant attending the annual national and regional meetings of the Society of Biblical Literature, the National Association of Baptist Professors of Religion, and the Institute for Biblical Research.
-Fortunately, in the north central region of Texas two other area professional groups were active: the Southwest Biblical Seminary and the Seminar on the Development of Second Century Christianity.
-Through participating and serving as an officer, occasional presenter etc. in these groups many valued friendships with colleagues in other schools were developed.
+Fortunately, in the north central region of Texas two other area professional groups were active: the Southwest Biblical Seminar and the Seminar on the Development of Second Century Christianity.
+Through participating and serving as an officer, occasional presenter etc. in these groups, many valued friendships with colleagues in other schools were developed.

 For most of that time, my assumption was that I would retire from SWBTS at the end of my career.
 But with the explosion of the so-called Southern Baptist Controversy into seminary life in the 80s, that assumption became less and less certain.
 By the mid-90s, I became convinced that I could no longer remain with integrity in a seminary atmosphere saturated with suspicion, ungodly treatment of individuals, and growing distortion of the teachings of the Bible.
 But I wasn't sure where God wanted me to go.
 When two separate churches in Germany tried to call me as pastor, but God wouldn't give me the green light to say yes, I became even more puzzled about future directions.
 Then again, out of the blue like the seminary invitation, there came the opportunity to move to North Carolina to begin teaching at a Baptist university that I hardly knew existed beforehand -- Gardner-Webb University.
 So in December 1997, I took early retirement from Southwestern Seminary, and Claire and I moved to Boiling Springs, NC, just before Christmas.